LANDLORD AND TENANT LEASE AGREEMENT TEMPLATE

-Panda Tip: This is the place to add anything specific you may want to add, for example, relating to some specific feature of the property, or something not covered anywhere else in the Agreement.
+This is the place to add anything specific you find necessary; for example, relating to some specific feature of the property, or something not covered anywhere else in the Agreement.

-Panda Tip: Lead-Based paint is an example of this, but there may be others in your state, city or country.
+Lead-based paint is one example of this, but there may be others in your city, state or country.

-This Agreement will be interpreted and governed by the laws of the State of [STATE] and the venue of any dispute over this Agreement will be in the County of [COUNTY] in the State of [STATE].
+This Agreement will be interpreted and governed by the laws of (Rental.Property.County), (Rental.Property.State), and the court location for any dispute over this Agreement to be adjudicated will be the same.

-In the event of a dispute between the parties arising under this Agreement, the parties will make good faith efforts to discuss the dispute in person and attempt to reach resolution before taking the dispute to court.
+In the event of a dispute between the Parties arising under this Agreement, the Parties will first make good faith efforts to discuss the dispute in person and attempt to reach resolution before taking the dispute to court.

-Panda Tip: Lawsuits are expensive.
-Its worth a conversation to avoid one.
+Lawsuits are expensive, and it is almost always worth a conversation to avoid one.

-Should any portion of this Agreement be held to be illegal, invalid, or unenforceable under the laws of the State of [STATE] or any other court of competent jurisdiction, that provision will be considered ineffective only to the extent of that invalidity without invalidating the entire contract.
+Should any portion of this Agreement be held to be illegal, invalid, or unenforceable under the laws of the (Rental.Property.County), (Rental.Property.State), or any other applicable jurisdiction, that provision will be considered ineffective only to that extent, and without invalidating the entire contract.

-Panda Tip: Laws change and you do not want your entire agreement undermined by a change in the law of which one or the other party was not made aware.
+Neither party wants the entire agreement undermined by a change in the law of which one or the other party was not made aware.
 This softens the blow of such a situation.